Reid School

 “Parade” in the Auditorium for Elementary students; preschoolers parade in the classrooms; Middle School students enjoy partying in their costumes at Fat Cats.

-Students in reading/English, as they learn to follow written directions, contribute one food item for the school’s feast.
+Students in Reading/English, as they learn to follow written directions, contribute one food item for the school’s feast.
 Preschoolers re-enact the first Thanksgiving.
+All enjoy a fun feast with gratitude in their hearts.

 Last school day in February four or five pieces of art for each student are displayed; “Best of Show” winner honored; gallery walk for parents and visitors; Fine Arts Anthology distributed; poetry and short story winners announced.